kolligopinath/AI_short_video_generator/README.md

 Type in the topic in detail on which you want to generate your video and then click on Generate.

-It will take its time to process and once the process is complete, it will automatcally opens a popup to download that video.
+It will take its time to do the magic and once the process is complete, it will automatcally opens a popup to download that video.

    ## That's it!!!